 Legal Specialty Course The student will be able to distinguish between the various types of bankruptcy cases provided for under the U.S. Bankruptcy Code, and also to understand the related roles of judge, U.S. Trustee, lawyer, paralegal, and others involved In the U.S. Bankruptcy Court system.
-Exercises will include analysis and application of legal research in various areas, including analysis of the U.S. Bankruptcy Code, writing assignments, and preparing standard documents such as petitions. schedules, and proofs of claim.
+Exercises will include analysis and application of legal research in various areas, including analysis of the U.S. Bankruptcy Code, writing assignments, and preparing standard documents such as petitions, schedules, and proofs of claim.
 The student will understand how our bankruptcy system functions and how a paralegal performs within that system.

-Prerequisites: Upper level status or permission of the department
+Prerequisites: Upper level status or permission of the department organizing, analyzing and preparing evidence for trial.
+Students will draft subpoenas, witness and exhibit lists, medical and deposition summaries and expert disclosures.
+Student will practice direct and cross examination of fact and expert witnesses.
+The course culminates in a mock trial at a local court with students performing the witness and attorney roles.
+Students will be introduced to federal and New York State e-filing and case tracking using PACER, and NYSCEF.
+The skills in this course prepare students for internships or paralegal /legal assistant/case assistant positions or advanced law studies.
+Prerequisite: LW 207 or permission of department